A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Interactions

 \section{The Weighted Algebra of Interactions}

-In this section we introduce and study the weighted Algebra of Interactions over a set of ports and a commutative and idempotent semiring $K$, in order to address the quantitative aspects of the communications among the components of a weighted system.
-We prove several nice properties for the algebra and we provide concrete examples of coordination schemes in the weighted setup described by our algebra. \hide{In turn, the weighted Algebra of Interactions serves as the basis for constructing the weighted Algebra of Connectors presented in the next section.}
+Coordination schemes capture the permissible interactions among the components of an architecture.
+In order to address the quantitative aspects of coordination schemes, we study the weighted Algebra of Interactions over a set of ports $P$ and a commutative and idempotent semiring $K$.
+The algebra is build over $P$, two further symbols ``$0$'' and ``$1$'' that do not belong in $P$, and permits two operators, the weighted union ``$\oplus$'' and weighted synchronization ``$\otimes$'' operators.
+Weighted union serves to compute the weight of interactions executed independently by the involved terms, while weighted synchronization captures the weight of interactions applied simultaneously.
+The symbols $0$ and $1$ serve as the neutral elements of the operators $\oplus$ and $\otimes$, respectively.
+We prove several nice properties for the algebra and we provide concrete examples of coordination schemes in the weighted setup, described by our algebra.